zio/zio-http/docs/getting-started.md

 **ZIO HTTP** is a powerful library that is used to build highly performant HTTP-based services and clients using functional scala and ZIO and uses [Netty](https://netty.io/) as its core.

-ZIO HTTP has powerful functional domains that help in creating, modifying, composing apps easily.
+ZIO HTTP has powerful functional domains that help in creating, modifying, and composing apps easily.
 Let's start with the HTTP domain.

+## Core Concepts

 The core concepts of ZIO HTTP are:

 - `HttpApp` - A collection of `Routes`s that are ready to be served.
 All errors are handled through conversion into HTTP responses.
 - `Routes` - A collection of `Route`s.
 - `Route` - A single route that can be matched against an http `Request` and produce a `Response`.
-It comprises of a `RoutePattern` and a `Handler`:
+It comprises a `RoutePattern` and a `Handler`:
   1. `RoutePattern` - A pattern that can be matched against an http request.
 It is a combination of `Method` and `PathCodec` which can be used to match the method and path of the request.
   2. `Handler` - A function that can convert a `Request` into a `Response`.